vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 from the message queue, sets the CMH to point to the MBO, and sets the MBO's state to `owned_by_callee`.
 This state gives the callee the ability to read and write the MBO's contents using the CMH handle.
-The caller can read the request message out of the MBO by pasing the CMH handle to `zx_mbo_read()`.
+The caller can read the request message out of the MBO by passing the CMH handle to `zx_mbo_read()`.
 The caller can write a reply message into the MBO (overwriting its contents) by passing the CMH handle to `zx_mbo_write()`.